emissary-ingress/emissary/reference/idp-support/keycloak.md

 # Keycloak

-With Keycloak as your IDP, you will need to create a `Client` to handle authentication requests from Ambassador Pro.
+With Keycloak as your IDP, you will need to create a `Client` to handle authentication requests from Ambassador Edge Stack.
 The below instructions are known to work for Keycloak 4.8.